-• Current Loan Terms: Whether a mortgage, hard money loan, knowing all of the terms can help you find the best option.
+- Current Loan Terms: Whether a mortgage, hard money loan, knowing all of the terms can help you find the best option.
 Look at interest rates, payment options and the length of your term.
 Find out if your loan has a penalty for early repayment.
 If it does, consider switching to a loan that doesn’t have that restriction before you refinance.

 - Financial Goals: For real estate investors, knowing your future goals is key to the loans you pick.
 Bridge loans offer investors opportunities to fund investments and get ahold of payments.
 Homeowners looking to solve budget problems can use mortgage calculators to find their post-refinance payments.
 If you have a short-term loan, your payments will be higher, which may not actually be helpful for your budget.

 You’ve weighed the pros and cons, and you’ve decided that you do want to move forward with a refinance.
 Here’s how to do it.

-• Set Goals: Get very clear on your goals – why is it that you’re refinancing?
-This will help you make decisions along the way.
-At the very least, you should maintain the loan term you have now, but at a lower interest rate.
+- Set Goals: Know why is it that you’re refinancing?
+Set to maintain the loan term you have now, but at a lower interest rate.
 Even better is if you can shorten the loan term.

-• Check Your Credit Score: Get your credit reports and carefully go through them.
+- Credit Score: Get copies of your credit scores, and know what your credit score is.
 Any mistakes could be impacting your score, and you’ll want to get them cleared up before moving forward.
 The higher the credit score, the better your refinance terms will be.
 Learn how to improve your credit score here.

 - Home Value: Now it’s time to do a bit of research regarding your home’s value.
 Check out other similar homes in your neighborhood that have recently sold.
-You may also be able to use an online home value tool to give you a ballpark idea.
+Real estate investors should know what the value, and after repair value of their homes should be.

-• Shop Around: You won’t find the very best mortgage rates if you don’t do your homework.
-A good start is to compare refinancing rates online.
+- Shop Around: Compare refinancing rates online.
 In order to limit how much the loan applications impact your credit score, pick a one or two week window to submit all of your applications.

-• Figure Out Cost: There are several fees that may come with your home refinance, such as application, origination and appraisal fees, plus charges for processing documents, underwriting, requesting your credit reports, researching titles and insurance, and tax transfers (just to name a few!).
+- Figure Out Cost: Know the fees to refinance.
+These include application, origination and appraisal fees, plus charges for processing documents, underwriting, requesting your credit reports, researching titles and insurance, and tax transfers (just to name a few!).
 This may sound overwhelming, but quality lenders should give you a fair estimate of all the fees you can expect.
-Also, some lenders will include these add-on expenses in the total mortgage cost, which means you won’t necessarily have to pay them upfront, but your monthly payments could be higher than you expect.

-• Collect Your Paperwork: Refinancing requires a lot of paperwork, and you’ll want to compile pay stubs, bank statements and any other documentation the loan requires.
+- Collect Your Paperwork: Refinancing requires a lot of paperwork.
+You’ll want to compile pay stubs, bank statements and any other documentation the loan requires.

-• Lock the Rate: When you lock in the refinance rate with your lender, the rate you’re being offered isn’t allowed to change.
-This is a big decision, and you’ll have to determine the best time to do this, and whether or not you even want to do it at all.
+- Lock the Rate: When you lock in the refinance rate with your lender, the rate you’re being offered isn’t allowed to change.
+This is a big decision, and you’ll have to determine the best time to do this.
+Rates change regularly, so keep an eye out for major changes.